Need a New Job? Find It Here!

 Does open-source software only benefit computer programmers?

 Open source and open source technologies were intended to support programmers as well as non-programmers.
-Since early inventors developed most of the Internet on open source technology, such as Linux OS and the Apache Web server program, anyone who uses the Internet today benefits from open-source software.
-Any time computer users access web pages, view email, talk with friends, play video games or stream music online, their computer, cell phone or gaming consoles connect to a computer’s global network using open-source software, which they use to route and transfer their data to “local” devices.
+Since early inventors developed most of the Internet on open-source technology, such as Linux OS and the Apache Web server program, anyone who uses the Internet today benefits from open-source software.

-Computers that do all this essential work are normally located far away, which is not visible or physically available to users – which is why some people refer to these computers as “remote computers.”
-More and more, when doing tasks on their local devices, people rely upon remote computers.
-For instance, they can use software that they don’t install and run on their personal computers to process online words, email management or image editing.
+For instance, they can use software that they don’t install and run on their personal computers to process online words, email management, or image editing.
 They only use the Web browser or mobile telephone application to access these services on remote computers.
 They are interested in “remote computing.” if they do this.

 Is open-source software free of cost?

 This is a common misunderstanding of what “open source” means and the consequences of this term are not just economic.
 Open-source software programmers can charge money for their development or contribution to open-source software.
 However, some programmers feel that charging users with money for their software services and support is more lucrative as an open-source license would force them to release their source code when they sell software to others.
-In this way, their program stays free and makes money for everyone to install, use and repair it.
-Whilst open source software is free.
-It can be advantageous to have the ability to program and troubleshoot open-source software.
-Many employers are explicitly looking to recruit programmers with open source software expertise.

-Examples of open-source software
+Examples of open source software

 Some of the best open source software examples are: